-- Continue to provide low-impact recreation areas, as appropriate for this significant cultural landscape on Rose Hill and Coronation Hill - Partner with the National Trust of Australia to continue to facilitate access to Old Government House and further activate the precinct - Support third-party operators to create programs and events in the setting of Old Government House.
+- Continue to provide low-impact recreation areas, as • appropriate for this significant cultural landscape on Rose Hill and Coronation Hill - Partner with the National Trust of Australia to continue • to facilitate access to Old Government House and further activate the precinct - Support third-party operators to create programs and events in the setting of Old Government House.

-- Prioritise the pedestrian and cycle and path network over vehicles through the implementation of the People's Loop - Reinstate the visual connection from Old Government House to George Street by removing vegetation from the view corridor - Continue to provide walking and cycling connections to the wider Park through this Precinct.
+- Prioritise the pedestrian and cycle and path network over vehicles through the implementation of the People's Loop - Reinstate the visual connection from Old Government • House to George Street by removing vegetation from the view corridor - Continue to provide walking and cycling connections to the wider Park through this Precinct.

-- Manage the Precinct primarily as the immediate setting of Old Government House - Continue to conserve and maintain the Observatory transit stones and memorial - Protect and enhance the remnant copses of significant trees within the Precinct that are integral to the landscape setting of Old Government House - Consider irrigation to enhance the presentation of this important landscape.
+- Manage the Precinct primarily as the immediate setting of Old Government House - · Continue to conserve and maintain the Observatory transit stones and memorial - Protect and enhance the remnant copses of significant trees within the Precinct that are integral to the landscape setting of Old Government House - Consider irrigation to enhance the presentation of this • important landscape.

-The Setting of Old Government House Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of this Precinct.
-Further information on the heritage values that informed this map can be found in the Heritage Significance section of Your Parramatta Park 2030.
+The Setting of Old Government House Precinct map outlines what is to be conserved in implementing the heritage policies and management priorities of the precinct.
+Further information on the heritage values can be found in the Heritage Significance section of Your Parramatta Park 2030.

-Governor and Mrs Macquarie's Government House and Domain, 1819
+Figure 59.
+Governor and Mrs

-The Macquaries' Palladian villa, with the redesigned 'natural' landscape setting, and carriageway, replacing the kitchen gardens and farmlands of the Phillip and Hunter periods.
+Macquarie's Government House and Domain, 1819 The Macquaries' Palladian villa, with their redesigned landscape setting and carriageway.
+The kitchen gardens and farmlands of the Phillip and Hunter periods were replaced by a natural' landscape.